-1.6.2 Installing the CPU heatsink and fan
+2.4.3 Installing the CPU fan and heatsink assembly

-The Intel® LGA775 processor requires a specially designed heatsink and fan assembly to ensure optimum thermal condition and performance.
+The Intel[®] Pentium[®] 4 LGA775 processor requires a specially designed heatsink and fan assembly to ensure optimum thermal condition and performance.

-- When you buy a boxed Intel® processor, the package includes the CPU fan and heatsink assembly.
-If you buy a CPU separately, make sure that you use only Intel®-certified multi-directional heatsink and fan. - Your Intel® LGA775 heatsink and fan assembly comes in a push-pin design and requires no tool to install. - If you purchased a separate CPU heatsink and fan assembly, make sure that you have properly applied Thermal Interface Material to the CPU heatsink or CPU before you install the heatsink and fan assembly.
+- When you buy a boxed Intel® Pentium® 4 processor, the package includes the CPU fan and heatsink assembly.
+If you buy a CPU separately, make sure that you use only Intel®-certified multi-directional heatsink and fan. - Your Intel[®] Pentium[®] 4 LGA775 heatsink and fan assembly comes in a push-pin design and requires no tool to install.

+If you purchased a separate CPU heatsink and fan assembly, make sure that the Thermal Interface Material is properly applied to the CPU heatsink or CPU before you install the heatsink and fan assembly.